BertilleT/BertilleT/README.md

 👋 Hi, I am a student in the master 2 Mathematics, Vision, Learning from the Ecole Normale Superieure Paris Saclay.

-I am interested by Neural Netorks with applications in biodiversity, forest, soil artificalisation or fakes news detection.
+I am interested by Neural Networks with applications in biodiversity, forest, soil artificialisation or fake news detection.